-Facebook Inc. (FB), the world’s most popular social-networking site, is valuing itself at as much as $96 billion in an initial public offering, the largest on record for an Internet company.
+Facebook Inc. (FB:US), the world’s most popular social-networking site, is valuing itself at as much as $96 billion in an initial public offering, the largest on record for an Internet company.

 Facebook and its holders plan to sell about 337.4 million shares at $28 to $35 each, according to a regulatory filing today.
 At the high end of the range, the Menlo Park, California- based company would raise $11.8 billion, topping the record 2.92 billion euro ($2.8 billion) IPO for German Internet company T- Online International AG in 2000, according to data compiled by Bloomberg.